 Individual Candidate Record Cards and Coursework Assessment Summary Forms must be received by CIE no later than 31 October for the November examination along with a sample of the Coursework undertaken by the candidates.
 The samples should cover the full ability range.
-If there are ten or fewer candidates all the Coursework that contributed to the final mark for all the candidates must be sent to CIE.
-Where there are more than ten candidates all the Coursework that contributed to the final mark for ten of them will be required.
+Information about the size of the sample required is found on the reverse of the Coursework Assessment Summary Form.
 The Centre should select candidates covering the whole mark range, with the marks spaced as evenly as possible from the top mark to the lowest mark.
 If appropriate, the samples should be selected from the classes of different teachers.
 A further sample of Coursework may subsequently be required.
 All records and supporting written work should be retained until after the publication of the results.